 The man's body was taken to the state Medical Examiner's office after it was pulled from the river on June 26, but as of Wednesday authorities had yet to release his identity.
-Police said they were unable to locate an ID.

 Following the incident, the water level behind the dam dropped significantly.
 Kevin Swail, Pittsfield's interim water superintendent, attributed the drop in the water level to the large amount of debris that rescuers removed from a pipe during recovery efforts.

 A large tree has also been felled and currently lies directly behind the dam.
 Swail said the tree was cut down so rescue crews could bring a large aluminum plate and sandbags into the area.
 Rescuers used both those items to block the flow of water into the intake valve to recover the man's body.